lace/lace/README.md

 Polygonal mesh library developed at Body Labs.

-The library is in active maintenance, and the goals are compatible with that:
+The library is under active maintenance, and the goals are compatible with that:

 - Keep the library working in current versions of Python and other tools.
 - Make bug fixes.